kellyzyhuang/twitter-login-layout/README.md

   - buttons
   - headings
   - footer
-- Components were made so certain elements could be reused
+- Buttons and footer were made in components so they could be reused
 - Global.css was used to reuse the main colors for the layout
-- The layout is made responsive using media queries from iPhone XR, iPad Air, and desktop
+- The layout is made responsive using media queries for the iPhone XR, iPad Air, and desktop